 Latin American delicacies at Latin Mess, Bandra (W)

 Latin Mess brings more to the desk than tacos, quesadillas, and burrito bowls.
 It offers empanadas (Argentinian puff pastry full of a variety of ingredients like beans, chicken, lamb, and so forth.), tostones (deep-fried banana slices), yuca fries, a selection of salsas, esquites (a Mexican snack made of roasted corn crowned with beans, queso fresco cheese and extra).
-“Indian and Latin American meals are so comparable in terms of substances, yet so distinct when it comes to the flavor profiles,” says Bhflavorrefore, the most effective irreplaceable substances flown down from the region are Mexican chilies and masarepa, the corn flour used to prepare Columbian burgers’ arepas.
+“Indian and Latin American meals are so comparable in terms of substances, yet so distinct when it comes to the flavor profiles,” says Bhflavorrefore.
+The most effective irreplaceable substances flown down from the region are Mexican chilies and macarena, the corn flour used to prepare Columbian burgers’ arepas.

 Brazilian cuisine at Boteco, Bandra (E)